Baking fish wrapped in foil is very quick and easy. Use whatever fish you want, and vary the other ingredients when you want something new.

-Place a trout fillet on top of each pile of tomatoes, onion and fennel.
-Drizzle over some olive oil, a squeeze of lemon juice, the chopped dill and season with salt and freshly ground black pepper.
-Sprinkle over a few capers, if using.
+Heat the oil in a frying pan and fry the fennel and onion with some salt and pepper for 2-3 minutes, until softened.
+Divide the fennel and onions between the two squares of baking paper, and layer on the sliced tomatoes then put a fish fillet on top of each heap.
+Drizzle over some olive oil, a squeeze of lemon juice, and season with salt and freshly ground black pepper.
+Sprinkle over the chopped dill and a few capers, if using.

-Fold the foil and paper over the fish and double-fold each edge to make a sealed parcel, leaving a gap at the top to pour in a few tablespoons of white wine.
-Pour in the wine, then fully seal.
-The parcel should not be too tight, as steam will puff it up in the oven.
+Fold the foil and paper over the fish and double-fold each edge to make a sealed parcel, leaving a gap at the top to pour in a few tablespoons of white wine (if using).
+Pour in the wine, then fully seal the parcel, but not be too tight, as it needs to expand in the oven as it cooks.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).